SystemsApproach/book/e2e/tcp.rst

 QUIC
 ~~~~

-QUIC originated at Google in 2012
-and was subsequently developed as a proposed standard at
+QUIC originated at Google in 2012 and was subsequently developed as a
-the IETF.
-It has already seen a moderate amount of deployment (in some
-Web browsers and quite a number of popular Web sites).
-The fact that
-it has been successful to this degree is in itself an interesting part
-of the QUIC story, and indeed deployability was a key consideration
+proposed standard at the IETF.
+Unlike many other efforts to add to the
+set of transport protocols in the Internet, QUIC has achieved
+widespread deployment.
+As discussed further in :ref:`Chapter 9
+<Chapter 9: Applications>`, QUIC was motivated in large part by the
-for the designers of the protocol.
+challenges of matching the request/response semantics of HTTP to the

-The motivation for QUIC comes directly from the points we noted above
-about TCP: certain design decisions have turned out to be non-optimal
-for a range of applications that run over TCP, with HTTP (Web) traffic
-being a particularly notable example.
+stream-oriented nature of TCP.
 These issues have become more
 noticeable over time, due to factors such as the rise of high-latency
 wireless networks, the availability of multiple networks for a single
 device (e.g., Wi-Fi and cellular), and the increasing use of
-encrypted, authenticated connections on the Web.
+encrypted, authenticated connections on the Web (as discussed in
+:ref:`Chapter 8 <Chapter 8: Network Security>`).
 While a full
 description of QUIC is beyond our scope, some of the key design
 decisions are worth discussing.